sarkershantonu/Automation-Getting-Started/README.md

 # Automation-Getting-Started
+To Do : Seperate all projects to their own
 This repository contains only getting started projects for different automation framework.

 language : java (mainly ), python .